Atelier Ayesha: The Alchemist of Dusk: Characters

 An experienced alchemist from another country with keen interest in ancient times.
-He’s a calm and collected gentleman in pursuit of knowledge.
+He is a calm and collected gentleman in pursuit of knowledge.
 Keithgriff first encounters Ayesha on one of his visits to an ancient ruin and points the young girl towards alchemy as the key to saving her younger sister.
-In battle, Keithgriff doesn’t use a weapon, instead relying on alchemy related attacks, which he summons from his magic ring.
+In battle, Keithgriff does not use a weapon, instead relying on alchemy related attacks, which he summons from his magic ring.
 He is on a journey to rectify the wrongdoings of alchemists before him and to pursue the ultimate truth, though he is considered a criminal in his native country after having destroyed various facilities and documents.
-He fights Ayesha over a flask found in a village that all inhabitants have disappeared from, but he is valuable to Ayesha, though that he isn’t aware of it himself that he has come to help her.
+He fights Ayesha over a flask found in a village that all inhabitants have disappeared from, but he is valuable to Ayesha, though that he is not aware of it himself that he has come to help her.